spacetelescope/crds/documentation/crds_users_guide/source/certify_constraints.rst

 Almost all of the HST constraints taken from CDBS are enumerations applying to a single FITS or GEIS keyword, e.g.  READPATT.

-Many JWST constraints are written using the format independent (FITS, ASDF, JSON...)  data model hiearchical path names munged for CRDS purposes into all capital letters with periods replaced by underscores so that they can be evaluated as a single keyword name rather than as nested objects.
+Many JWST and Roman constraints are written using the format independent (FITS, ASDF, JSON...)  data model hiearchical path names munged for CRDS purposes into all capital letters with periods replaced by underscores so that they can be evaluated as a single keyword name rather than as nested objects.